CAERPHILLY TAR DISTILLATION WORKS – 1938 to 1997

 New CTF fired boilers were purchased allowing the old coal fired Babcock & Wilcox boilers to be scrapped and the third boiler converted to CTF.
 Similarly the coke fired furnaces for the two small tar units, Nos.
 1 & 2 were also modified to burn CTF.
 New stainless steel pitch cooling belts were installed replacing pitch cooling trays all greatly reducing pollution and site odours.
 In the early 1970’s towns gas made from coal in coke works was being rapidly replaced by natural gas meaning that the former supplies from the local coke works were not now required by Wales Gas Board for their customers.
 In the mid 1970’s a new pipe line was constructed from nearby Bedwas coke works to Caerphilly tar plant to supply crude coke oven gas for the tar pipe still furnaces and the boiler plant.

 Various pumps were acquired and/or transferred, as replacements/spares from the many tar/coke works that were now closing.
-In the 1980's Caerphilly also became a storage site for redundant equipment within the Wales and Ness Groups of Coal Products.
+In the 1980's Caerphilly also became a storage site for redundant equipment within the Wales and Ness Groups of Coal Product sites.
 Some pumps were used, others were stripped for spares, some not used as indicated below, most were J Evans.

 In addition there were also 6 Worthington Simpson Duplex and 6 Lee Howl pumps.